What Auto Dealerships Need to Know About the FTC Safeguards Rule

 This law was deemed necessary due to the customary practice of critical information being stored, processed and transmitted among banks, financial institutions, and credit card companies.
 This is relevant to auto dealerships, considering that a significant portion of the population purchases motor vehicles through financing plans they obtain through bank loans or the auto manufacturer’s finance division.
 In these instances, auto dealerships are deemed financial institutions because of the financing transaction and NPI collected during the transaction.

 What is the FTC Safeguards Rule?

-- Designate a qualified individual to oversee and implement the information security program — as well as enforcing it.
+- Designate a qualified individual to oversee and implement the information security program — as well as enforce it.

 This can be a person employed by the auto dealership or financial institution), or an affiliate or service provider.

-- Base the information security program on a risk assessment that identifies reasonably foreseeable internal and external risks to the security, confidentiality, and integrity of customer data.
+- Base the information security program on a risk assessment that identifies reasonably foreseeable internal and external risks to customer data’s security, confidentiality, and integrity.

 Auto dealerships and financial institutions must conduct these assessments taking into account anything that could result in the unauthorized disclosure, misuse, alteration, destruction, or compromise of this sensitive information.
 These risk assessments must also be conducted periodically to determine whether the efforts are sufficient.

-- Design and implement safeguard to control identified risks discovered during any of the risk assessments.
+- Design and implement safeguards to control identified risks discovered during any of the risk assessments.